substack/yarnify/README.markdown

 </head>
 </html>
 ```

+Now you have a reusable bundle that won't clobber any class or ID names in the
+webapps where you might want to use the widget!

 If you make a nifty reusable widget that other people could benefit from,
 consider releasing it on npm!